Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Providers.md

 | `clamped(minInclusive, maxInclusive, source)`          | Evaluates `source` and clamps its result to `[min, max]`.                           |
 | `weightedList { }`                                     | Randomly selects one entry from a weighted pool.                                    |

+The builders extend `IntProviderScope`, so they resolve inside a placed feature, a configured feature configuration, a `processorList { }` block, a dimension type and an enchantment provider.

 ```kotlin
 count(constant(10))
 count(biasedToBottom(3, 8))